Saturday, October 24, 2015

 Ex Machina by Alex Garland ★★★★

-Caleb (played by Domhnall Gleeson) is an intelligent guy.
-He works as a software programmer for Blue Book, the world's most popular Internet search engine.
-One day, Caleb wins a staff lottery.
-His prize: a once-in-a-lifetime opportunity to meet with Nathan (Oscar Isaac), the brilliant and wealthy CEO of the Google-like company, who designed the aforementioned search engine when he was only thirteen.
-Arriving on Nathan's secluded and vast estate, Caleb is invited inside Nathan's villa to see his hidden high-security laboratory, where the brainiac has completed a new, top secret invention.
-That invention is called Ava (Alicia Vikander): a humanoid robot with an advanced form of artificial intelligence.
-The 'brain' of Ava is designed on the basis of the essential cognitive, emotional and psychological workings of the human mind, which Nathan figured out by analyzing the archived search queries of the billions of users of his own worldwide search engine.
-According to Nathan, the database of the search engine isn't only a directory of what people think and feel, but also and above all a blue print (or Blue Book) of how we think and feel.
+Arriving by helicopter on Nathan's secluded and vast estate, Caleb is invited inside Nathan's villa to see his hidden high-security laboratory, where the brainiac has completed a new, top secret invention.
+That invention is called Ava (played by Alicia Vikander): a womanlike robot with an advanced form of artificial intelligence.
+Ava's 'brain' is designed by Nathan on the basis of the essential cognitive, emotional and psychological workings of the human mind, which Nathan figured out by analyzing the archived search queries of the billions of users of his own worldwide Blue Book-search engine.
+According to Nathan, the database of his search engine isn't only a directory of what people think and feel, but also a blue print (or Blue Book) of how we think and feel.
 Therefore, Ava is not only able to 'think' and talk like a human, but also to smile, make jokes and flirt.

 Caleb arrives in Nathan's abode.